 Practicalities & Assessment

-For the MSc Finance (Asset Management) degree, you will complete an induction week, which commences 2nd September 2019.
-Over two semesters, students complete 10 modules, 5 core and 5 specialised modules, assessed by examination (and typically 30% continuous assessment).
+Over two semesters, students complete ten modules, five core, and five specialised modules, assessed by examination (and typically 30% comprising continuous assessment).
 These are complemented by two modules, professional development and research methods, examined entirely by continuous assessment.
 In the final semester, students complete the professional examination module and undertake a quantitative research project or internship.

 Effective communication and the ability to work in teams are essential skills for a successful career.
-Our continuous assessment is designed to allow students to develop and practice these skills and can take the form of class contribution, individual assignments, case studies, group reports or presentations.
+Our continuous assessment programme is designed to allow students to develop and practice these skills and can take the form of class contributions, individual assignments, case studies, group reports, or presentations.